-- 18.3 When reviewing Individual Targets for children having SEND Support, if it is identified that children are making very limited progress, we need to think carefully about the following: - What have we tried? - How could it work better? - Have we used effective strategies? - Are there any training needs for individual staff/whole setting? - Are Individual Targets being shared with parents to ensure continuous support in the home environment? - 18.4 Ways forward should be identified and incorporated into termly Individual Provision Maps, with the triangulation of targets for the child with parents and possibly external professionals. - 18.5 If, after the next Individual Provision Map review, there still continues to be very limited progress, and from observations evidence to request additional support strategies, then we will seek the advice from relevant professional authorities e.g. LA Early Years Advisory/ Inclusion Team.
+- 19.2 When reviewing Individual Targets for children having SEND Support, if it is identified that children are making very limited progress, we need to think carefully about the following: - What have we tried? - How could it work better? - Have we used effective strategies? - Are there any training needs for individual staff/whole setting? - Are Individual Targets being shared with parents to ensure continuous support in the home environment? - 19.3 Ways forward should be identified and incorporated into termly Individual Provision Maps, with the triangulation of targets for the child with parents and possibly external professionals.
+The prime areas are the main focus, as they impact all other areas of the EYFS: - Personal, social and emotional development - Communication & Language - Physical Development - 20 If, after the next Individual Provision Map review, there still continues to be very limited progress, and from observations evidence to request additional support strategies, then we will seek the advice from relevant professional authorities e.g. LA Early Years Advisory/ Inclusion Team. - 20.1 More Able pupils will be identified and added to a register.
+Their strengths will be extended through adaptive teaching and learning methods.

-19. Related Policies
+21 Related Policies

 - Behaviour

 - Safeguarding and Child Protection

-- EYFS
+- EYFS- updated November 2024

 - EAL

 - Assessment and Record Keeping

-- Able, Gifted and Talented
+- More Able and Talented

 - Equal Opportunities

 - Admissions Policy

 - Accessibility Plan